 Kamikaze – The Divine Winds that Saved Japan

-During the 13th century, the Mongols, led by Kublai Khan, grandson of Genghis Khan, attempted two major invasions of Japan in 1274 and 1281 AD.
-However, on both occasions, a massive typhoon (tropical cyclone) obliterated the Mongol fleet, forcing the attackers to abandon their plans and fortuitously saving Japan from foreign conquest.
-The Japanese believed the typhoons had been sent from the gods to protect them from their enemies and called them Kamikaze (‘divine wind’).
+The Mongols attempted two major invasions of Japan during the 13th century, in 1274 and 1281 AD, led by Kublai Khan, grandson of Genghis Khan .
+On both occasions however, a massive typhoon (tropical cyclone) obliterated the Mongol fleet, forcing the attackers to abandon their plans and fortuitously saving Japan from foreign conquest.
+The Japanese believed the typhoons had been sent from the gods to protect them from their enemies and called them Kamikaze, meaning “divine wind.”

-Following the conquest of China in 1230 and Korea in 1231, Kublai Khan become the first emperor of Mongolia and renamed it the Yuan Dynasty, meaning ‘first beginning’.
-Japan was just 100 miles away, and feared an invasion, and they had reason to.
+Following the conquest of China in 1230 and Korea in 1231, Kublai Khan become the first emperor of Mongolia and renamed it the Yuan Dynasty , meaning “first beginning.”
+Just 100 miles (160 km) away, Japan feared an invasion and they had every reason to.
 Between 1267 and 1274, Kublai Khan sent numerous messages to the Emperor of Japan demanding that he submit to the Mongols or face invasion.
 However, the messengers were blocked by Japan’s shogun, the real power behind the throne, and they never reached the Emperor.

 While the Japanese had a lucky escape in 1274, it was not over yet.
 The Mongols were now more determined than ever to conquer Japan.
 They worked hard to rebuilt their fleet and recruit greater numbers of warriors.
-Meanwhile, Japan built two metre high walls to protect themselves from future attacks.
+Meanwhile, Japan built two-meter-high (6.56 ft) walls to protect themselves from future attacks.

 According to Japanese legend, the Kamikaze (divine wind) was created by Raijin, god of lightning, thunder, and storms, to protect Japan against the Mongols.
 One of the oldest Japanese deities, Raijin is an original Shinto god, also known as kaminari (from kami “spirit” or “deity” and nari “thunder").
 He is typically depicted as a demon-looking spirit beating drums to create thunder.
 Another variations of the legend, says that the Kamikaze typhoons were created by Fujin (the wind god).